 What is a professional photographer

 Simply defined, a professional photographer is paid for the work they do – and if they’re not, then by definition, they’re an amateur.

 Now, we’re not saying there aren’t great amateur photographers out there, but if you’re entering into a business arrangement, wouldn’t it be better to enter into that relationship with another business, with all the securities that relationship brings – like liability insurance, financial stability and a proven track record.

 Think carefully.
-Using a friend, who just happens to be a keen amateur with some reasonably good kit, to take your shots whilst saving some cash may sound like a good idea, until something goes wrong.
+Saving cash by using a friend who’s a keen amateur with some reasonably good kit may sound like a good idea, until something goes wrong.
 Why risk a perfectly good friendship just so you can save a few bucks?

 “Remember, bad images can harm first impressions and turn potential clients away…

 Being paid to do a job brings with it certain responsibilities, the most important being that previously agreed targets like quality, price and timescales will be met – and if they’re not, you have a contract and so therefore have solid ground from which to negotiate from.

 OK – so we can agree using a mate to take your shots might not be the best idea.
 But you can get a shot yourself with your camera phone, that you can use immediately – so why wait until a pro can do it for you – and then pay for the privilege of waiting?

 Because, if you pay a professional they will: